YashPotdar/yashpotdar.github.io/index.md

     - Conducted a UX case study for a Facebook redesign aimed to increase accessibility for the 65+ community and reduce sentiments of isolation and depression among this demographic.
     - Interviewed members of the 65+ community in order to understand their core needs, pain points, and values.
     - Designed high-fidelity and wireframe prototypes of the app redesign.
+- **Generating Sherlock Holmes Passages with Recurrent Neural Networks** 🕵️‍♂️ 🗒️ <a href="assets/Generating_Passages_RNN.pdf" target = "_blank">(see more)</a>
+    - Explored the potential of recurrent neural networks (RNNs) to generate literature using a sample corpus.
+    - Tested and evaluated several RNN architectures with tuned hyperparameters.
 - **NYPD Police Complaint Classification Model** 🚔 <a href="https://github.com/YashPotdar/NYPD_Civilian_Complaints" target = "_blank">(see more)</a>
     - Developed a DecisionTreeClassifier to predict whether civilian cases against officers were substantiated.
     - Utilized scikit-learn transformers and pipelines to engineer features and develop the algorithm.